-An Investigator then considered the merits of Mr L's complaint.
+An Investigator then considered the merits of Mr C's complaint.
 The Investigator thought the complaint should be upheld.
-In summary they:
+In summary she:

-- Set out the considerations relevant to reaching their view on the complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - Accepted that Options had no responsibility to assess the suitability of any advice Mr L had received. - Said Options had a responsibility to carry out due diligence on unregulated introducers and should have been aware before it made the decision to start accepting introductions from Caledonian that doing so would carry significant risk of consumer detriment. - Said Caledonian was doing more than introducing consumers to Options.
-And Caledonian advised Mr L to transfer out of the AFPS to an Options SIPP and invest in an FPI bond.
-And this alone should have led Options to refuse the business, because Caledonian was not authorised to carry on such activities. - Caledonian's target clients were unlikely to have been able to work out for themselves if a pension transfer was in their best interests and therefore would have relied on Caledonian's advice. - Said the fact Caledonian was not based in the UK and had no qualifications, and the high volume of business and high level of commission, combined with Caledonian's failure to provide accounts, should have caused Options concern.

-- Concluded that Options should have done adequate due diligence at the outset and refused the introductions from Caledonian. - Explained that the Financial Services and Markets Act 2000 (FSMA) s.27 provides a further basis on which Mr L's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this. - Said they believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA s.28) in the circumstances.
+- set out the considerations relevant to reaching their view on the complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - accepted that Options had no responsibility to assess the suitability of any advice Mr C had received. - said Options understood it had a responsibility to carry out due diligence on unregulated introducers and should have been aware before it made the decision to start accepting introductions from Caledonian that doing so would carry significant risk of consumer detriment. - said Caledonian was doing more than introducing consumers to Options.
+And Caledonian advised Mr C to transfer out of the AFPS to an Options SIPP and invest in an FPI bond.
+And this alone should have led Options to refuse the business, because Caledonian was not authorised to carry on such activities. - Caledonian's target clients were unlikely to have been able to work out for themselves if a pension transfer was in their best interests and therefore would have relied on Caledonian's advice. - said the fact Caledonian was not based in the UK and had no qualifications, and the high volume of business and high level of commission, combined with Caledonian's failure to provide accounts, should have caused Options concern. - concluded that Options should have done adequate due diligence at the outset and refused the introductions from Caledonian. - explained that the Financial Services and Markets Act 2000 (FSMA) s.27 provides a further basis on which Mr C's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this. - said they believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA s.28) in the circumstances.

-Finally, our Investigator set out how Options should put things right by putting Mr L as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
-They considered that if Options had acted appropriately, it's more likely than not that Mr L would have remained a member of the pension schemes he transferred into the SIPP.
-So, they set out how Options should calculate his losses and compensate him.
+Finally, our Investigator set out how Options should put things right by putting Mr C as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
+She considered that Mr C would have remained a member of the defined benefit scheme he transferred into the SIPP.
+So, she set out how Options should calculate his losses and compensate him.

-Our Investigator also recommended Options pay Mr L £500 for the distress caused by the knowledge that he has suffered a significant loss of pension funds and valuable benefits from his AFPS pension.
+Our Investigator also recommended Options pay Mr C £500 for the distress caused by Options' actions whereby he had suffered a significant loss of pension funds and valuable benefits from his AFPS pension.